sl5net/SL5-aura-service/doc_sources/FAQ(English).md

 **Q: How do I improve the accuracy?**
 A: 1. **Use a good microphone:** A headset microphone is far better than a laptop's built-in mic.
 2. **Minimize background noise:** A quiet environment is key.
 3. **Speak clearly:** Speak at a consistent pace and volume.
 Don't mumble or rush.
-Software Customization (Advanced Power): For next-level accuracy, SL5 Dictation uses a powerful feature called FuzzyMaps.
+Software Customization (Advanced Power): For next-level accuracy, SL5 Auro uses a powerful feature called FuzzyMaps.
 Think of these as your personal, intelligent dictionary.
 You can create simple text files with rules to fix common, recurring recognition errors.

 Example: If the software often hears "get hap" instead of "GitHub", you can add a rule that automatically corrects this every time.